The First World War had begun in 1914, and the fighting quickly resulted in a stalemate caused by trench warfare.

 The Battle of Belleau Wood was fought from 1st-26th June 1918, near the Marne River in France.

-It was the first major engagement of the war for the American troops and was part of a larger offensive by the American Expeditionary Force (AEF) on the Western Front.
+It was the first major engagement of the war for the American Expeditionary Force on the Western Front.

 The fighting between the two sides occurred in a thick wood, which obscured visibility for both sides.